The All of Us Research Program is dedicated to better health, both in the future and today.

-We hope that you and your loved ones are staying safe and healthy.
-During these challenging times, we all want to do our part to stop the spread of COVID-19.
+We all want to do our part to stop the spread of COVID-19.
 As an All of Us Research Program participant, you are already helping in more ways than you know.
 You are part of a group of about 350,000 participants from all 50 states.
 With information from so many people, All of Us has the power to help answer questions that few other groups can.

 Here are a few of the exciting things that the program is working on to help researchers understand COVID-19.

 COVID-19 is affecting many different parts of our lives.
-Even if we ourselves don’t get sick, it may be impacting our physical and mental health.
+Even if we don’t get sick, it may be impacting our physical and mental health.
 Learning more about this is important for researchers.
 It could help them better understand COVID-19.
-That’s why we’re inviting you to take part in a survey about how the pandemic is affecting you and your community.
-It’s called the COVID-19 Participant Experience, or COPE, survey.
-The survey asks questions about how you’re doing and feeling.
-It also asks about how COVID-19 may be affecting your physical and mental health, your daily life, and your community.
+That’s why we invited you to take part in the COVID-19 Participant Experience survey through 2020 and early 2021.
+Called COPE for short, the survey was recurring, which meant you could take it each month it was available.
+The survey asked questions about how you’re doing and feeling.
+It also asked how COVID-19 was affecting your physical and mental health, your daily life, and your community.

-Researchers are eager to learn more about when COVID-19 arrived in the United States, and how it has spread.
-As one of the largest and most diverse research resources available, All of Us can help them answer those questions.
-We will be testing stored participant blood samples to look for antibodies against the virus that causes COVID-19.
-Antibodies may tell us if a person has been exposed to this virus in the past.
-We will test stored samples from the participants who joined most recently.
-Participants whose samples we are testing do not need to do anything, as we will be testing their stored blood samples.
+As one of the largest and most diverse national research resources available, All of Us can help researchers answer these questions.
+We tested stored blood samples from participants to look for antibodies against the virus that causes COVID-19.
+Antibodies may tell us if a person was exposed to this virus in the past.
+We tested stored samples that participants gave between January 2, 2020 and March 18, 2020.

 During a pandemic, it is critical to get good information quickly.
 In the All of Us Research Program, more than 200,000 participants have shared EHR data.
 This information tells us so much about your health.
 It may also tell us if you were diagnosed with COVID-19 or have had symptoms.